TL;DR

 2. Musculoskeletal Disorders (MSDs): Poor posture while using laptops, tablets, and phones is a leading cause of MSDs.
 ONS data consistently shows back and neck pain as a primary reason for economic inactivity.
 For directors, this means persistent pain that distracts from strategic thinking and can lead to significant time off work.

-3. Mental and Emotional Exhaustion: The 'always-on' culture, fuelled by constant notifications and the pressure to be perpetually available, is a direct driver of anxiety and depression.
+3. Mental and Emotional Exhaustion: The 'typically-on' culture, fuelled by constant notifications and the pressure to be perpetually available, is a direct driver of anxiety and depression.
 This leads to:

 4. Chronic Fatigue: This is the endgame of untreated burnout.
 It's a profound, persistent exhaustion that isn't relieved by rest.
 It can evolve into conditions like Chronic Fatigue Syndrome (CFS/ME), which can be career-ending.